 "The most impressive thing about CleverType," notes Dr. Williams, a learning disability specialist I collaborate with, "is how it can distinguish between a typo and a dyslexic spelling error, providing the right kind of assistance for each."

-For times when typing is too challenging, voice input offers an alternative:
+For times when typing is too challenging, voice input offers a powerful alternative.
+The 2026 generation of voice-to-text technology is remarkably sophisticated:

+The combination of improved AI and faster on-device processing has made voice-to-text a genuinely viable primary input method for many dyslexic users.
 One of my adult students recently told me, "I used to avoid writing emails completely.
 Now I dictate the main ideas with voice-to-text and just clean up with the keyboard afterward.
-It's cut my email time in half!"
+It's cut my email time in half!
+And with the 2026 updates, I barely need to correct anything anymore."

 The best dyslexia solution is one that fits your specific needs.
 Here's how to personalize your typing experience.